LauraMonni1/Project_Human-Brain-Neurons-Analysis/README.md

 Project_1_README

+# Info on the chosen dataset:

-1. Datasets on neuronal cell types in the human brain (electrophysiology and morphology data)
+1. Datasets on neuronal cell types characteristics in the human brain (electrophysiology and morphology data)
 2. There are two main datasets regarding human brain cells, regarding human brain: all human cells (donor__species = "homo sapiens", so neurons coming from either tumor or epilepsy patients) and human cells from epilepsy patients (donor__disease_state = "epilepsy")
-3. I extraced the dataset with the provided API and instructions (RMA quesries and criteria) (URL: https://community.brain-map.org/t/cell-types-database-api/3016).
+3. The dataset was extracted via the provided API and instructions (RMA quesries and criteria) (URL: https://community.brain-map.org/t/cell-types-database-api/3016).
 T
-4. I will then to compare the different parameters regarding neuronal activity and morphology between the two conditions, brain tumor and epilepsy.
+4. The analysis focussed on the comparison of neuronal firing activity and potential changes in morphology between the samples from brain tumor and epilepsy.

+# Code :

 - The dataset is extracted with two functions that are defined and saved in the file "functions.py" (details below)
-- The extracted raw dataset is saved as:"raw_data.csv" = raw/original DataFrame on all human cell types
+- The extracted raw dataset is saved in the folder "data" as:"raw_data.csv" = raw/original DataFrame on all human cell types

-- This raw dataset is then cleaned with different functions, which were defined and save in the file "functions.py"
+- This raw data are then cleaned and formatted with different functions, which were defined and saved in the file "functions.py"

-The cleaned dataset is then saved as "cleaned_data.csv" = the copy of the raw DataFrame cleaned
+- The cleaned dataset is then saved in the folder "data" as "cleaned_data.csv" = the copy of the raw DataFrame cleaned

  PROCESS TO EXTRACT DATA AND OBTAIN A PANDAS DATAFRAME FROM API RETURNING XML FILES (with my functions.py):